autoinst

 -encoding=encoding[,encoding]

 Generate the specified encoding(s) for the text fonts.
-The default
+Multiple

 (These files are called fontools_ot1.enc etc. to avoid name clashes